Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 The church in art

-Clothing Ceremony of a Nun at San Lorenzo, a 1789 painting by Gabriel Bella (left) shows the interior of the church.
-The painting is in the Querini Stampalia.
+The Clothing Ceremony of a Nun at San Lorenzo, a 1789 painting by Gabriel Bella shows the interior of the church.
+It's in the Querini Stampalia.

 Opening times